 The post will attract 10 PAs, subject to formal job-planning – further job planned PAs may be available depending on the requirements of the service and subject to formal job planning.
 The annualised ward on call is the equivalent of 6 weeks per year– split between Castle Hill Hospital and Hull Royal Infirmary.
 Ancillary PAs in the job plan gives a weekly total of 2 SPAs (incorporating 1.5 core SPAs (divided between HYMS and HUTH) and an additional 0.5 for educational supervision.
 Any additional work will be remunerated with additional pay or time off (for example, for additional weekend work).
+On appointment you will be appointed a mentor to support your integration into the post and to ensure your success.

 The department has a well-established multi-disciplinary audit and governance structure where issues arising from incidents, complaints and risks within the specialty are reviewed regularly and lessons learnt acted upon.
 You will be an active member of the weekly Cardiology CME activities where cases are discussed; guidelines reviewed and relevant journal articles are discussed in support of your colleagues.
 You will be supported to attend and participate in regular internal departmental and Trust organised CPD training as well as appropriate external training where required to ensure you are best placed to keep your skills and knowledge in your field up to date.